 The Tornado field is producing from three Pliocene wells through the Helix Producer I, a ship-shaped, dynamically-positioned production platform in the deepwater U.S. Gulf of Mexico, which is operated by Talos Energy.
-A water injection well is expected to be drilled in 2020 to help enhance overall recoveries in the Tornado field.
-Net production during 2019 averaged approximately 6,000 Boepd.
+To help enhance overall recoveries in the Tornado field, the Tornado 4 water injection well was drilled and came online in 2020.
+Net production during 2020 averaged approximately 4,700 Boepd net.